remlapmot/cibookex-r/README.md

 ## Building the book

-- If you need to install LaTeX, install the R tinytex package (which is included in the dependencies) and run
+- If you need to install LaTeX, in R install the tinytex package (which is included in the dependencies) and run
 ``` r
 tinytex::install_tinytex()
 ```